Home ➞ Digital Resource Library ➞ ELA ➞

 Instruct your students to open their eyes and first move their bodies like water in place.
 Moving in place will help students stay grounded and feel less self-conscious in the choices that they make.
 Next, expand on the questions you asked in Step 2 to help students further connect the painting to their imagination and then put what they imagine into their bodies.

-Examples of expanded questions and prompts:
+Examples of expanded questions and prompts:-

 - Remember what elements of movement you observed in the painting – the wave rising about to crash, the boats rocking in the water, the people in the boat trying to keep their balance and the boat from tipping over.